The Book of Pooh: Season 1 (2001–02)

-Season 2 (2001–04)
+Season 2 (2001–03)

 Awards and nominations

 The series received three Emmy Awards nominations, and tied with Sesame Street for Outstanding Directing in a Children's Series at the 29th Daytime Emmy Awards in 2002.

 Film

 The Book of Pooh: The Stories from the Heart is a direct-to-video animated spin-off based on the television series The Book of Pooh.
-It was produced by Walt Disney Pictures.
-The film was distributed by Buena Vista Television, produced by Shadow Projects and Walt Disney Television Animation and released on both VHS and DVD.
+The film was produced by Shadow Projects, distributed by Buena Vista Television, and released on both VHS and DVD.

-It contains 6 episodes, each of which focuses on one character.
+It contains six episodes, each of which focuses on one character.
 It is wrapped together by a loose plot in which the characters wait in Christopher Robin's room for his arrival.
 As is typical with the series, each episode features an original musical number.
 It is a compilation film of footage from the TV series.

-Home media
+Home media and streaming

 Several VHS Tapes were released in 2001 and 2002: